First known patient reinfected with South Africa coronavirus variant is in critical condition

 French researchers wrote that the man had a mild fever and difficulty breathing the first time he was infected.
 After his recovery, the man tested negative twice in December.
 They wrote that the length of time between the infections ruled out viral shedding causing a second positive test.

-The researchers are not sure what variant of the virus the man was previously infected with.
+The researchers are not sure which variant of the virus the man was previously infected with.
 When he was admitted to the hospital, viral genome sequencing identified the three mutations representative of the B. 1.351 variant in the spike region.

 Seven days after he was hospitalized, the man was intubated and put on a ventilator, doctors wrote.